adrianjiga/CypressAutomationExample/README.md

 ## CI/CD Integration

 This project is configured to automatically run Cypress tests in GitHub Actions when pull requests are merged to the master branch.
-The workflow:

-1. Runs tests in parallel for different test groups (ui, api, webtables)
-2. Generates and uploads test artifacts (screenshots/videos) on failure
-3. Creates a combined Mochawesome report
-4. Publishes the report to GitHub Pages

 You can view the workflow configuration in `.github/workflows/cypress-tests.yml`.